dhunanyan/scss-to-css-converter-npm/SECURITY.md

 ## Best Practices for Users

-To keep your usage of the SCSS to CSS Converter - Server project secure:
+To keep your usage of the SCSS to CSS Converter NPM Package project secure:

 - Always use the latest release.
 - Review our recommended [configuration and deployment practices](https://github.com/your-repo/docs/deployment).